BA vs BFA: Choosing Your AMDA Degree Program

 What is a BA?

 BA refers to a Bachelor of Arts Degree program.
-These programs are designed for students who are looking to gain experience in a full range of academic study in addition to their intensive analysis of theatre arts.
+This program is designed for students who are looking to gain experience in a full range of academic study in addition to their intensive analysis of theatre arts.

-*BA programs can be completed within 4 years (8 semesters) or in as few as 2 years and 9 months with AMDA’s Accelerated Track.
+*The BA program can be completed within 4 years (8 semesters) or in as few as 2 years and 9 months with AMDA’s Accelerated Track.

 Bachelor of Fine Arts vs Bachelor of Arts: What’s Right For You?

-Choosing between a BA vs BFA at AMDA might be a little easier when you consider you’ll still be receiving a world class education regardless of the route you choose.
+Choosing between a BA vs BFA at AMDA might be a little easier when you consider you’ll still be receiving a world-class education regardless of the route you choose.
 The “right” degree program for you will likely be very dependent upon your career goals, passions, and interests.
-If you’re still not sure on your path, consider some of the following questions:
+If you’re still not sure about your path, consider some of the following questions: